sabiha98/BMEG310_2021/README.md

 # Assignments

-## Assignment 1 (R basics)
+## Assignment 1 (R basics: 5% of the total grade)
 #### Responsible TA: Ali Chamkalani
 Question are vey easy and can be done in one or a couple of lines.
 * You need to submit it as R script [or optionally R markdown]
 * [Important] Since there is no unique way to do the homework, it is also required to provide your output in the same file.
 No output, lose 50% of the score!

 1- Link to the data [Link](https://github.com/UBC-SBME/BMEG310_2021/tree/main/Assignment%201)